 After attending the annual event for the first time last year in Zaragoza, Spain, we learned much about the lateral flow sector and made some important connections that went on to become strong partnerships.
-Bond Digital Health has since decided to dedicate 80% of its business to service the valuable and fast-growing lateral flow market.
+Bond Digital Health are focusing their efforts on servicing the valuable and fast-growing lateral flow market.

-As a result, this year we were more of a known entity to the other attendees, and as the only dedicated software company at the event, we found our services were in high demand.
+This year, as well as last, we were the only dedicated software company at the event, and we found our services were in high demand.
 Our commercial director Phil Groom gave a presentation at the event, in which he said Bond’s unique offering put the company “at the heart of the lateral flow industry”.

 He also outlined Bond’s expertise in issues of compliance and regulation.

-He said: “You can write an App or a dashboard, but the second you apply for a CE mark or go through any kind of regulatory process, if it hasn’t been written properly or isn’t documented they’ll just make you write it again.
+“You can write an App or a dashboard, but the second you apply for a CE mark or go through any kind of regulatory process, if it hasn’t been written properly or isn’t documented they’ll just make you write it again from scratch.
 We’ve had companies come to us who’ve spent tens of thousands on an App and cloud platform but as soon as they go to commercialise it, the FDA or the MHRA say their software’s not compliant.
-We sit in the field of software as a medical device, we’re experts in this.”
+We sit in the field of software as a medical device (SaMD), we’re experts in this.”

 We were also proud to be able to reveal a new project we are developing in conjunction with Germany-based lateral flow company QIAGEN Lake Constance.
-QIAGEN demonstrated its new handheld lateral flow reader, called ESE Quant go, while we showcased a mock-up of a companion app and cloud system we are developing that will showcase the functionality of the reader and how App and cloud technology can enhance lateral flow.
-Our system will allow instant test results to be displayed on a smartphone, with data securely stored and streamed to the cloud.
+QIAGEN demonstrated its new handheld lateral flow reader, called ESE Quant go, while we showcased a mock-up of a companion app and cloud system we are developing that will showcase the functionality of the reader and how an end-to-end digital platform will enhance its capability.
+The platform will allow instant test results to be displayed on a smartphone, with data securely stored and streamed to the cloud.

 Dave Taylor, Bond’s co-founder and COO, said: “The Lateral Flow Workshop was a big success for us.
 We had a huge interest in the project we are working on with QIAGEN, including lots of positive feedback on the user-friendly design, the intuitive interface and the overall ease of use.